crabcanon/crabcanon.github.com/_posts/2016-02-04-manipulate-xlsx-by-ruby.md

 puts '---A new Excel file called filtered_companies.xlsx has been generated and same companies are shown above!---'
 ```

-A more advanced version is:
+A more advanced version which can manipulate several Excel files in one time:

 ```ruby
 #!/usr/bin/ruby